bharden31/Filename-Extractor/README.md

 Instructions:

-1. Drag the batch program (ListDirectoryContents.bat. into the directory for which you want to make a list
+1. Drag the batch program (ListDirectoryContents.bat) into the directory for which you want to make a list
 2. Double click on the batch program
-3. The program creates a text file called ìdirectoryList.txtî with all the directories and files listed as the content
+3. The program creates a text file called ‚ÄúdirectoryList.txt‚Äù with all the directories and files listed as the content
-4. Open the excel file (Filename Extractor. and enable macros
+4. Open the excel file (Filename Extractor) and enable macros
-5. Copy & paste or drag the file into excel and run the macro labeled ìExtractFilenamesî
+5. Copy & paste or drag the file into excel and run the macro labeled ‚ÄúExtractFilenames‚Äù
 6. Boom!
 Nice organized list.
 Format as you like and save.